gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 // we can type our props getting passed in now
 // most editors will be able to give us type-hints and look-aheads export const LanguageProvider = (props: Props) => {
-  // typescript will actually infer that language is a string here
+  // Typescript will actually infer that language is a string here
   // and is pretty good at inferring the rest of our code in this file const [language, setLanguage] = React.useState(INITIAL_LANGUAGE)
   // highlight-end